Pulmonary tuberculosis or chest tuberculosis is a contagious disease caused by Mycobacterium tuberculosis.

 Clinically, the symptoms and signs are predominately sensory.
-The patient usually present with a burning sensation in the feet and hands which may progress to paraesthesia and subsequently to a full blown neuropathy.
+The patient usually presents with a burning sensation in the feet and hands which may progress to paraesthesia and subsequently to a full-blown neuropathy.
 Muscular weakness may also be present.

-The group of patients at risk, should always be given 20mg of pyridoxine daily along with ATT.
-100-200 mg daily pyridoxine must be given to patient with established neuropathy.
+The group of patients at risk should always be given 20 mg of pyridoxine daily along with ATT (Antitubercular treatment).
+100-200 mg daily pyridoxine must be given to the patient with established neuropathy.
 Routine use of pyridoxine with ATT, however, is not recommended.

 Merely observe the patient more frequently till his condition subsides, which usually does within a fortnight, after which the antihistamine can be withdrawn safely without recurrence of the condition.

-A progressive rash accompanied with itching is very rarely encountered in patients receiving short course chemotherapy.
+A progressive rash accompanied with itching is very rarely encountered in patients receiving short-course chemotherapy.
 The rash can be maculopapular and erythematous, and if severe, urticarial.
-It’s often pleomorphic and in some cases may become confluent and accompanied by fever with chills and rigours, periorbital oedema, lymphadenopathy, hepatosplenomegaly and even encephalitis.
+It’s often pleomorphic and in some cases may become confluent and accompanied by fever with chills and rigors, periorbital edema, lymphadenopathy, hepatosplenomegaly, and even encephalitis.

-In the most severe cases, extensive exfoliative dermatitis with mucus membrane involvement (Stenven Johnson syndrome) and shock may occur.
-Fortunately, such severe cases are very rare with the newer drugs used drugs used in short course chemotherapy.
+In the most severe cases, extensive exfoliative dermatitis with mucous membrane involvement (Steven Johnson syndrome) and shock may occur.
+Fortunately, such severe cases are very rare with the newer drugs used in short course chemotherapy.
 They are usually seen with thiacetazone.
 Thiacetazone should never be given again to a patient who has had any reaction with this drug.

-However, in a severe case with exfoliative dermatitis and or mucus membrane involvement with or without shock, specialized treatment is required
+However, in severe cases with exfoliative dermatitis and or mucous membrane involvement with or without shock, specialized treatment is required.

 Skin Reactions During Treatment of Tuberculosis